PRANAYJUNGADE/Bank-System/README.md

 # Bank-System
-This is a bank management system project
+This is a bank management system project. to all check data